-The counterparty credit risk capital charge on central counterparties (CCP) for cleared transactions is the result of an extension of the bilateral CCR perimeter to clearing activities.
-It covers the cleared part of the OTC derivatives and repos portfolio as well as the listed derivatives portfolio.
+The capital requirements related to central counterparties (CCP) exposures correspond to an extension of the bilateral counterparty credit risk perimeter to clearing activities; it covers the cleared part of the OTC derivatives, repo portfolio as well as the listed derivatives portfolio.

-It corresponds to the sum of the following three elements:
+It is equal to the sum of the following three elements:

-- a charge resulting from exposures generated by the clearing activities (for own account and for client account); - a charge resulting from non-segregated initial margins posted at the CCP; - a charge resulting from the contributions to the default fund of the CCP.
+- a requirement resulting from exposures generated by the clearing activities (proprietary and client clearing); - a requirement resulting from non-segregated initial margins posted to the CCP; - a requirement resulting from the contributions to the default fund of the CCP.